corinnekrych/myappv3.0.0-alpha.0-/README.md

 HoneyUI uses *peer dependencies* it's up to your project to add the version of the peer dependencies in its "dependencies" section

 ### Add HoneyUI styles
-Similarly you need to import the CSss/scss in index.scss add
+You need to import the CSS/SCSS (either one or the other)

+In `index.scss` add

 ```sass
 @import "~@cloudbees/honeyui";